Arthur Seale: Kidnapping of Reso

 For the next few weeks, the FBI and investigators received several confusing phone calls and letters leading them to various points throughout Morris and Somerset Counties.
 The offenders made a crude attempt to disguise their voices by speaking in a very high register.
 One of the calls claimed that the kidnappers were aware of the FBI presence in the ransom deal, and had therefore taken Reso out of the country.
 However, investigators noticed that the letters were placed in points that only someone with a strong knowledge of Morris Township would have been aware of.
 They began to suspect that the kidnappers were not members of Greenpeace at all.
 Another such indication came after the investigators traced the kidnappers' calls; all had been made from nearby payphones.
 In response to one of the letters, Reso's wife Patricia made two public appearances on TV, pleading for her husband's safe return.

 During the investigation, the FBI followed up on several clues, including one eyewitness seeing a white van near Reso's home on the morning of his abduction, a blonde woman seen jogging frequently in the area, and hair belonging to a Golden Retriever found in one of the letters.
-They would later learn the van belonged to Arthur, the jogger was Irene, and the Seales did indeed own that kind of dog.
+They would later learn the van belonged to Arthur, the jogger was Irene, and the Seales did indeed own such a dog.

 On the night of June 18, the FBI received another call from the kidnappers for a ransom drop.
 However, the agents arrived at the drop-off location too late; the chief then received a call from the kidnappers trying to work on an alternative plan.
 During that call, an agent noticed a man picking up a public phone wearing latex rubber gloves.
 Suspicious, she took down his license plate number as he drove off.
 The FBI learned that the car belonged to a nearby rental-car agency.
 Despite the fact the agency was already closed, the owner agreed to meet up with them, whereupon the FBI learned that the car had been rented to someone named Arthur Seale.
 Seale arrived in that car soon after, while the agents were still present, and was arrested.
 Irene was also arrested when she arrived at the shop within minutes.